 Among the common barriers to health care, transportation stands out as both a geographically and economically challenging hurdle for cancer patients.
 Without personal transportation, patients face unfavorable odds in their efforts to access care.
-Even if a patient owns transportation, approximately 61% of Maine's population lives in rural areas far from the cancer care centers located in the metropolitan areas and neighboring states.
+Even if a patient owns transportation, approximately 40% of Maine's population lives in rural areas far from the cancer care centers located in the metropolitan areas and neighboring states.
 Previous research conducted by Maine Cancer Foundation and MDR found that patients living in rural areas of the state can travel well over 100 miles one way to receive cancer care within the state (not including out of state travel).
+2 resources.
+Compounding the stress of coordinating travel is the financial burden of traveling long distances for care multiple times per month or week.
+These trips can quickly become costly in terms of fuel, highway tolls, and vehicle maintenance, and these additional costs disproportionately impact low-income and rural residents in Maine.2 Overall, these transportation barriers are associated with greater rates of missed appointments, postponed prescriptions, and poorer care outcomes.6

-Coordinating long distance travel or access to transportation, treatment schedule, and lodging can be significant obstacles to patients whose health is in decline or those with limited Maine Cancer Foundation has awarded 57 transportation grants totaling \$1,846,496.
+Coordinating long distance travel or access to transportation, treatment schedule, and lodging can be significant obstacles to patients whose health is in decline or those with limited Maine Cancer Foundation has awarded 83 transportation grants totaling \$2,867,864.

-This has helped thousands of Mainers travel to cancer care appointments by providing a total of in 39,810 additional rides, resulting in over 3.8 million miles traveled.
+This has helped thousands of Mainers travel to cancer care appointments by providing a total of in 59,557 additional rides, resulting in nearly 5 million miles traveled.